 20-year-old Tyler McKeown from Shepton Mallet in Somerset, who lives in Hartlepool, said: “It was great to be involved in this project, helping move the set pieces around into a suitable home for Santa and painting them dark and glittery, really good fun.
 Billy taught us about hotwire sculpting process to get the shapes and it has been a great learning experience.
 This is why I came to CCAD; the only place I have seen where you can get to work on real live projects on your first couple of months in.”

 Lydia Maclure, 18 from Marton in Middlesbrough, added: “It was a good experience and we all really enjoyed it despite the cold!
 It was great to learn from Billy and the graduates, as well as gaining the sculpting and painting skills and it will be great to see the Santa home all set up and ready for the young children.”

 Billy’s business has seen him produce props for leading wax museum Madame Tussauds and set for the Paralympic opening ceremony.
 Prior to achieving a degree, he studied an access to higher education course as a mature student at CCAD’s Green Lane campus.

-Billy said: “When I first got the brief for this grotto which features “coal”, I thought I can’t imagine how this is going to look, and producing it on a tight timescale of three weeks.
+Billy said: “When I was given the challenge of bringing this idea to life – looking at the sketches – I thought I can’t imagine how this will look when built, and producing it on a tight timescale of three weeks.
 I’m so glad I took on the project, as the ‘grotto’ looked fantastic, and I couldn’t have pulled it off without the help of Mel and Greg.